Oriseven/DeepCRF_TIFS/README.md

 # DeepCRF_TIFS

 This repository provides the implementation of DeepCRF.
-Read the preprint for more details: [DeepCRF](https://arxiv.org/pdf/2411.06925)
+Read the paper for more details: [DeepCRF: Deep Learning-Enhanced CSI-Based RF Fingerprinting for Channel-Resilient WiFi Device Identification](https://ieeexplore.ieee.org/document/10793404)

 ## Setup